dikucloud/proj-shipping-maps/README.md

-# Big data navigation maps that are safe for shipping (collaboration with Danish Geodata Agency)
+# Big data navigation maps that are safe for shipping

 The [Danish Geodata Agency](http://www.gst.dk/English/) produce data and maps that are used in naval navigation in danish territorial waters including Greenland.
 Having highly accurate digital map data for a coastline as vast as the one surrounding Greenland, is a challenge.
 To make it possible to work with the data, so-called simplification algorithms are used, which transforms a high resolution geometric object (such as a coastline) into a low-resolution geometric object.